surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 To install, run the packaged installer.
 You will be given the option of automatically installing the AU `Surge XT.component` and the VST3 `Surge XT.vst3` to their correct locations.
-The factory presets and wavetables will also be automatically installed.
+The factory patches and wavetables will also be automatically installed.

 Running the packaged installer will install Surge for all of the users of your Mac.